a-lud/sea-snake-selection/orthologs/ortholog-annotation/README.md

 requested fields.
 In this case, we asked for `Gene_Names` from *idmapping.dat.gz* and `GO` Terms from *idmapping_selected.tab.gz*.

-The script used to parse this information is `07-parse-idmapping.sh`, with the main commandline calls shown below:

 ``` bash
 # Gene Names from 'idmapping.dat.gz'
 "${DIR}/scripts/parseIdMap" \